 All projects for trails crossing DEC lands must conform to DEC unit management plans, management guidelines, and policies.
-When DEC lands are involved, a DEC Land Manager must be contacted prior to submitting the Phase I Prior Approval application to OPRHP for new projects, construction, or major repair, or when submitting applications for projects for maintenance or grooming.
-The DEC Permissions form must be completed and signed by both the TME and DEC representatives as part of the Phase II application.
+When DEC lands are involved, a DEC Land Manager must be contacted to obtain DEC approval prior to submitting the Phase I application to OPRHP for new projects, construction, or major repair, or when submitting applications for maintenance or grooming projects.
+OPRHP does not require copies of DEC permissions as part of the application, but the TMEs must acknowledge that they have received all the proper permissions using the Landowner Permissions and Trail Maintenance Form.

-Trails along a NYS Department of Transportation (DOT) right of way must have approval and all road crossings must be identified for DOT.
-Contact your regional DOT office and complete the DOT Permissions form, including the signature of the TME and DOT representatives.
+Trails along a NYS Department of Transportation (DOT) right of way must have DOT approval and all road crossings must be identified for DOT.
+OPRHP does not require copies of DOT permissions as part of the application, but the TMEs must acknowledge that they have received all the proper permissions using the Landowner Permissions and Trail Maintenance Form.